axwl03/VulnAD/examples/1/README.md

 - `ws02`: Windows 10

 Windows Server 2022 and Windows 10 21H2 are tested.
-For Windows 10 machines, please run an elevated shell and execute `Set-ExecutionPolicy Unrestricted Force` in order to execute script.
+For Windows 10 machines, please run an elevated shell and execute `Set-ExecutionPolicy Unrestricted -Force` in order to execute script.

 ## Installation